5 Things to Consider When Starting an eCommerce Site

 On the other hand, selling services can be challenging to set up and operate without a high cost per transaction.
-Suppose you’re looking to sell your services through an eCommerce website.
-In that case, ensuring you have a reliable payment processing system and a business model that makes sense for your business is essential.
+Suppose you're looking to sell your services through an eCommerce website.
+In that case, ensuring a reliable payment processing system and a business model that makes sense for your business is essential.

 There are two main types of eCommerce websites:

 - Product websites

 As a seller of products, you should consider a product website over a service website.
 This is because the products you're selling should meet your customers' expectations, which means having them in stock.